THE 36th ANNUAL GREAT SPORTS LEGENDS DINNER BRINGS TOGETHER SPORTS ICONS, MUSICIANS AND PHILANTHROPISTS FOR VIRTUAL BENEFIT OCTOBER 14

-While the 35th Annual Great Sports Legends Dinner benefiting The Buoniconti Fund to Cure Paralysis had to be held virtually rather than at its traditional standing-room-only New York City hotel ballroom setting, the stories told at the event by those living with spinal cord injury and paralysis; the sports icons and musical stars who stressed the importance of supporting The Buoniconti Fund, the fundraising arm of The Miami Project to Cure Paralysis; and the researchers who brought to light the advancements pioneered through the resources of the Fund and Project were no less impactful and inspirational.
-The dinner raised more than $2 million to support the groundbreaking work of The Miami Project, the leading center in the world for spinal cord injury research.
+While the 36th Annual Great Sports Legends Dinner benefiting The Buoniconti Fund to Cure Paralysis had to again be held virtually rather than at its traditional setting in a New York City hotel ballroom, those in attendance heard stories of perseverance and overcoming seemingly insurmountable odds.
+The stories were recounted by people living with paralysis and their loved ones, the Sports Legends who were honored, and the musicians who shared their talents with the audience.
+All agreed that supporting The Buoniconti Fund, the fundraising arm of The Miami Project to Cure Paralysis, and the researchers who were making great strides in the basic science and clinical laboratories, held significant importance.
+The dinner raised nearly $2 million in support of the cutting-edge research underway at The Miami Project, a center unlike any other in the world studying spinal cord injuries.

 Hall of Fame broadcaster Bob Costas again emceed the virtual event with his typical wit and charm, while expressing his wish to reconvene at next year’s event in person.
 The organization’s mantra, Stand Up For Those Who Can’t, was echoed by all who participated in the evening.
 The evening’s participants included previous Great Sports Legends honorees: Three-time Super Bowl Champion and Super Bowl and League MVP Jerry Rice; Helio Castroneves, 4-time Indy 500 winner, one of only 4 men to complete the milestone; 6-time Olympic Gold Medal winning swimmer Amy Van Dyken Rouen; Olympic Gold Medalist Gymnast and World Champion Shawn Johnson East, Basketball Hall of Famer and NBA and Olympic Champion Alonzo Mourning.